 This is a much smaller tip, but it goes further than you’d think!

-In essence, keeping a glass of water with you while writing has 2 perks: 1) Keeps you hydrated (obviously), and 2) keeps you focused.
-As an added bonus: it keeps you cool when your AC is out!
-You never know when it could happen.
+Keeping a glass of water with you while writing has 2 perks: 1) Keeps you hydrated, and 2) keeps you focused.

 I get that someone can’t simply gain self-esteem.
 It isn’t that easy.
 In this world, it’s easy to fall prey to lies such as “I’ll never be as good as such-and-such,” or “Man, I’m a terrible writer.”

 I was having those thoughts just this morning.
-I did one of the worst things a writer can do: I compared my own novel to other historical fictions.
+I did one of the worst things a writer can do: I compared my own novel to others’.
 Comparing your work to that of someone else is never good, because you either a) degrade yourself or b) degrade the other writer.

 But we have to try, as best we can, to make sure we love our writing.
 This way we’re more productive, more inspired, and more confident in ourselves.

 Like I said, it certainly is easier said than done.
-So what’re some ways we can keep our self-esteem skyrocketing?
+So what’re some ways we can keep our confidence up?

 - Start a Pinterest board for inspiration.
 I have a ton of these.
 You can use the board to pin quotes, Bible verses, photos, articles, etc. to remind yourself that you are a fantastic writer.